England fan who waited in Sri Lanka for 10 months excited for cricket to begin

 But instead of flying back to the UK he stayed in the country and vowed to stay there until England returned to fulfil their fixtures.

-Now Joe Root and his team are back, but with no fans allowed in the ground in Galle because of Covid-19 restrictions, Mr Lewis, 37, was unsure if or how he would be able to watch the game less than 24 hours before the start of the action.
+Now Joe Root and his team are back, but with no fans allowed in the ground in Galle because of Covid-19 restrictions, the 37-year-old is unsure if or how he would be able to watch the game less than 24 hours before the start of the action.

 Nevertheless, having waited so long, he was excited that the cricket was finally about to start.

-“It feels really weird but I’m super excited,” Mr Lewis told the PA news agency.
+“It feels really weird but I’m super excited,” Lewis told the PA news agency.

 “I’ve done all this work – all I ask for is a vantage point, which isn’t too much to ask considering I’ve been waiting 10 months.”

-Mr Lewis has been on a personal adventure during his unplanned stay in the island country, adopting a stray dog while living on a beach, becoming a DJ with his own alter ego – DJ Randy Caddick – and befriending members of the Sri Lanka cricket team’s coaching staff.
+The devoted fan has been on a personal adventure during his unplanned stay in the island country, adopting a stray dog while living on a beach, becoming a DJ with his own alter ego – DJ Randy Caddick, named after former England bowler Andy Caddick – and befriending members of the Sri Lanka cricket team’s coaching staff.

 Now he finds himself in the unusual situation of being possibly England’s only fan for the two-Test series.